kyma-project/kyma/docs/monitoring/08-03-define-alerting-rules.md

 Follow these steps to create an alerting rule:

-1. Create a PrometheusRule resource holding the configuration of your alerting rule.
+1. Create the PrometheusRule resource holding the configuration of your alerting rule.

->**NOTE**: Prometheus requires a specific label to identify PrometheusRule definitions.
+>**NOTE:** Prometheus requires a specific label to identify PrometheusRule definitions.
 Make sure you set **role** to `alert-rules`.

 ```yaml
 apiVersion: monitoring.coreos.com/v1